lionheart/Pushpin/README.md

 If you would like to sell a modified version of the software (or any component thereof) and do *not* want to release the source code, you may [contact me](mailto:dan@lionheartsw.com) and you can purchase a [selling exception](https://www.gnu.org/philosophy/selling-exceptions).

-## Trademark Notice
+### Trademark Notice
-“Pushpin” is a trademark of Lionheart Software LLC.
-You may not use the “Pushpin” name, logo, or other brand assets without prior written permission from Lionheart Software LLC.
+“Pushpin for Pinboard” is a trademark of Lionheart Software LLC.
+You may not use the “Pushpin for Pinboard” name, logo, or other brand assets without prior written permission from Lionheart Software LLC.